-Neris Amelia Martínez Salazar, better known as Juana Bacallao, is a Cuban singer, musician, cabaret actress, and popular figure who was born on May 26, 1925, in the Havana neighborhood of Cayo Hueso.
+Neris Amelia Martínez Salazar, better known as Juana Bacallao, is a Cuban singer, musician, cabaret actress, and popular figure born on May 26, 1925, in the Havana neighborhood of Cayo Hueso.

-It was internationally presented in the United States, France, Mexico, Venezuela, the Dominican Republic, Spain, and at the Opéra-Comique in Paris, where it had three successful performances.
+It was presented internationally in the United States, France, Mexico, Venezuela, the Dominican Republic, Spain, and at the Opéra-Comique in Paris, where it had three successful performances.

 In November 2018, actor Will Smith, who was visiting Cuba, performed alongside Bacallao, the band Cimafunk, and Kelvis Ochoa at the Fábrica del Arte Cubano.